An Energy Sharing Mechanism Considering Network Constraints and Market Power Limitation: Networked Energy Sharing Mechanism

 3) \emph{Uniform price without congestion}.
 When the network constraints \eqref{eq:new-rule.3} are not binding, the optimal solution of \eqref{eq:new-rule} is $\lambda_i={\sum_{j=1}^I b_j}/{(aI)}$ for all $ i\in \mathcal{I}$, indicating the same price for all prosumers.
 This aligns with the conventional electricity market setting where all participants have a uniform electricity price when there is no congestion.

 4) \emph{Endogenously-given market roles}.
 The market roles of prosumers are not predertemined but set by the market clearing problem \eqref{eq:new-rule}.
 Take the case without congestion as an example, the uniform energy sharing price is $\lambda=\sum_{i=1}^I b_j/(aI)$, therefore, $q_i=-a\lambda+b_i = -\sum_{i=1}^I b_j/I +b_i$.
 When the prosumer $i \in \mathcal{I}$ is more willing to buy than the average, i.e., $b_i>\sum_{i=1}^I b_j/I$, we have $q_i>0$ and it becomes a buyer; otherwise, it becomes a seller.
+This is a distinct feature of our model that is different from the conventional electricity markets.
+In wholesale or retail electricity markets, the roles of participants are determined beforehand.
+Usually, the generator acts as a seller and the load acts as a buyer.
+The seller and buyer have different bidding rules.
+In contrast, when prosumers enter the proposed market, their roles are symmetric, and who becomes a seller and who becomes a buyer depend on the situation of others.
+An example is given in TABLE \ref{tab:marketrole}.